 How to Backup WhatsApp Messages On iOS

 WhatsApp for iOS by default saves an automatic backup every day at 4 AM system time.
-The automatic backup is done locally and then updated to iCloud over Wi-Fi.
+The automatic backup is done locally, and then updated to iCloud over Wi-Fi.

-After booting WhatsApp, go to WhatsApp Settings.
+Step 1: Boot WhatsApp, and go to WhatsApp Settings.

-Go to Chats.
+Step 2: Go to Chats.
 Tap on WhatsApp Chat Backup.

-Tap the Back Up Now button.
+Step 3: Tap the Back Up Now button.

 Users can also toggle backing up videos with the automatic backup on the iCloud over Wi-Fi.

-Go to the App Store and reinstall WhatsApp.
+Step 2: Go to the App Store and reinstall WhatsApp.

-After logging in to WhatsApp, follow the prompts to restore the WhatsApp backup.
+Step 3: After logging in to WhatsApp, follow the prompts to restore the WhatsApp backup.

 Only the conversation history of the account which is logged in will be visible.

-WhatsApp Backup on Android
+How to Backup WhatsApp Messages on Android

 The WhatsApp backup and restore processes on Android devices are not much different from the iOS ones.
-WhatsApp still generates a daily automatic local backup at 4 AM system time but this time on the MicroSD card by default.
+WhatsApp still generates a daily automatic local backup at 4 AM system time, but this time on the MicroSD card by default.

 If given the chance, it is always best to overwrite an automatic backup with the latest chat history before migrating to a new device.
 Here are the steps to manually backup WhatsApp on an Android device.

-In the Settings Menu, tap on Chats.
+Step 2: In the Settings Menu, tap on Chats.
 Then tap on Chat Backup.

-In WhatsApp Chat Backup, tap the button labeled Back Up Now.
+Step 3: In WhatsApp Chat Backup, tap the button labeled Back Up Now.

-Note: Android users have the option to save the WhatsApp backup on Google Drive instead of locally.
-Automatically saving daily WhatsApp messaging history to Google Drive is a great way to save space locally.
+Android users have the option to save the WhatsApp backup on Google Drive, instead of locally.
+Automatically saving your daily WhatsApp messaging history to Google Drive is a great way to save space locally.
 To backup to Google Drive, users of WhatsApp for Android will need a Google account, if they already do not have one.
 Here are the steps to backup your WhatsApp chat history to Google drive:

 Restoring conversations and messages from a local or cloud WhatsApp backup for Android is an easy process, although larger backups may need more time.

-Go to the Google Play Store and install or reinstall WhatsApp.
+Step 2: Go to the Google Play Store and install or reinstall WhatsApp.

-Login to WhatsApp with the same account details as before.
+Step 3: Login to WhatsApp with the same account details as before.
 Follow the prompts.
 Tap Restore.

-Restoring A WhatsApp Backup Older Than A Week
+How to Restore a WhatsApp Backup Older Than A Week

 Compared to the previous WhatsApp backup and restore processes, this one will prove to be more difficult.